niheon/Niheon-AniVision/README.md

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

-## Prerequisites
+## Requirements
 Before running the project, make sure you have the following installed:

-Python 3
-Streamlit
-OpenCV
-Numpy
-TensorFlow
+Python 3, Streamlit, OpenCV, Numpy, TensorFlow.

+You can use pip to install the requirements text.

 ## Installing